JocaPC/qpi/README.md

 # Query Performance Insights

-Query Performance Insights (QPI) is a collection of useful scripts that enable you find what is happening with your SQL Server.
+Query Performance Insights (QPI) is a collection of useful scripts that enable you find what is happening with your Azure SQL Database (most of the scripts would work on SQL Server 2016+).
 It is a set of views and functions that wrap Query Store and Dynamic Management Views.

 ## Why I need this kind of library?

 SQL Server/Azure SQL Database provide a lot of views that we can use to analyze query performance (dynamic management views and Query Store views).
 However, sometime it is hard to see what is happening in the database engine.
 There are DMVs and Query Store, but when we need to get the answer to the simple questions such as "Did query performance changed after I added an index?" or "How many IOPS do we use?", we need to dig into Query Store schema, think about every single report, or search for some useful query.
+Also, for most of the views, you woudl need to read several articles to understand how to interpret the results.

 This is the reason why I have collected the most useful queries that find information from underlying system views, and wrapped them in a set of useful views.
 Some usefull resources that I have used: